OptimusPrimus/salsa/README.md

 DISCLAIMER: Work in progress :construction_worker: :nut_and_bolt:

-This repository contains the code to our submission [1, 2] to [task 8](https://dcase.community/challenge2024/task-language-based-audio-retrieval) [3] of the DCASE Workshop & Challenge 2024.
+This repository contains the code of our submissions [1, 2] to the DCASE Workshop & Challenge ([task 8](https://dcase.community/challenge2024/task-language-based-audio-retrieval) [3]) 2024.

 Our system (illustrated in the figure) transforms audio and descriptions into the shared audio–caption embedding space via the audio and description embedding models $\phi_\mathrm{a}$ and $\phi_\mathrm{c}$, respectively.
 In stage 1, we assume that audio $a_i$ and caption $c_j$ do not match if $i \neq j$ and train the model with contrastive loss $L_{\textrm{sup}}$.